• Skip to primary navigation

 Leadership and Decision Making

-The nature of leadership, early approaches and the situational approach to leadership, leadership through the eyes of followers, special issues in leadership, the changing nature and emerging issues in leadership and leadership, management and decision making
+The nature of leadership; early approaches and the situational approach to leadership; leadership through the eyes of followers; special issues in leadership; the changing nature and emerging issues in leadership and management; decision making

 Marketing Processes and Consumer Behavior